levparsons/levparsons/README.md

 - 👋 Hi, I’m @levparsons
-- 👀 I’m interested in astronomy, planetary sciences, astrobiology, habitability, sewing, and latin dance
+- 👀 I’m interested in planetary science, astrobiology, habitability, sewing, and latin dance
 - 🌱 I’m currently working on a PhD in Earth and Planetary Sciences
 - 💞️ I’m looking to collaborate on edtech projects
 - 📫 Reach me at levben.parsons@gmail.com